 configFile- Where to look for an OpenRewrite YML configuration file somewhere in the project directory (or really anywhere on disk).
 This file is not required to exist.
 If not specified otherwise, the default value is

 failOnDryRunResults- Boolean flag toggling whether

 rewriteDryRunshould throw an exception and non-zero exit code if changes are detected.
-Default is
+The default is

 sizeThresholdMb- Threshold over which non-Java sources are ignored during parsing.
-Default threshold is 10Mb.
+The default threshold is 10Mb.

 plainTextMasks- A set of file masks to denote which files should be parsed as plain text.
 Evaluated as a PathMatcher glob pattern, where "**" matches any number of directories and "*" matches a single directory or filename.
 Exclusions take precedence over any plain text masks.
 If this configuration is not explicitly defined the default masks are**/META-INF/services/****/.gitignore**/.gitattributes**/.java-version**/.sdkmanrc**/gradlew**/*.sh**/*.bash**/*.bat**/*.ksh**/*.txt**/*.jsp